 “Administrative License Revocation (ALR) Program is a civil administrative process unrelated to criminal court proceedings.
 The ALR Program applies to individuals arrested for Driving While Intoxicated (DWI) or Boating While Intoxicated (BWI) and refuse to take or fail a blood or breath test.”

-In certain circumstances, you can request a hearing for an administrative license revocation (ALR) to contest your driver license suspension.
-If you submit the request within the required 15 days, DPS will send you a letter to the address on record.
-The letter will provide the date, time and location of the hearing, so make sure you allow up to 120 days for the hearing to be scheduled.
+In certain situations, you can request a hearing for an administrative license revocation to contest your driver’s license suspension.
+If you submit the request within the required 15 days, the DPS will send a letter to your recorded address.
+The letter will provide the date, time, and location of your ALR hearing.
+Make sure you allow up to 120 days for the hearing to be scheduled.

 After the required 15 days, you’ll be notified by mail that your request has been denied.
 Hearings are then conducted by the State Office of Administrative Hearings.
 When the hearing is held, the Administrative Law Justice (ALJ) will listen to all parties’ evidence, followed by a final, appealable decision and order issued to the parties involved.

 If the ALJ finds that the DPS has proven its case, the order will authorize a suspension of your driver’s license.
 However, if the ALJ finds that the DPS has not proven its case, your driver’s license will not be suspended.